Today's History Trivia for June 30

 1936 Nancy Dussault American actress.
 TV: Good Morning America (the original co-host) and Too Close for Comfort (Muriel).

-1930 June Valli d.
+1928 June Valli d.
 1993 American singer.
 Music: Crying in the Chapel (1954).
-TV: The Andy Williams and June Valli Show and the voice on the Chiquita banana commercials.
+TV: The Andy Williams and June Valli Show and the singing voice on the Chiquita banana commercials.

 1919 Susan Hayward d.
 1975 (Edythe Marrener), American Oscar-winning actress.
 Film: I Want To Live (1958).
 Her death was attributed to radiation exposure received from an A-bomb test near the filming of a movie in 1953.